kevinstl/minikube-easy/README.md

 If you have installed everything required for local development you can test it out using spring cloud pipelines.
 This example will create a Spring Cloud Pipeline in Jenkins that you will be able to execute.

+Navigate to your [Artifactory](http://minikube-easy:30011) instance.
+Login with username: admin password: password.
+From top right drop down choose Quick Setup.
+Create Maven Repository.
+The example spring cloud pipeline will deploy artifacts to this Maven repository in Artifactory.

 Use the install-config-jenkins-pipeline-k8s-seed.sh script to create your spring cloud pipelines jenkins jobs seed.
-Replace project-name with your project name.
+Replace your-project-name with your project name.

 `cd spring-cloud-pipeline`

- `./install-config-jenkins-pipeline-k8s-seed.sh project-name`
+ `./install-config-jenkins-pipeline-k8s-seed.sh your-project-name`

+ Execute the [jenkins-pipeline-k8s-seed](http://minikube-easy:30010/job/jenkins-pipeline-k8s-seed) job.
+After that job is complete execute the [minikube-easy-pipeline](http://minikube-easy:30010/view/minikube-easy-pipeline) job.

 ### <a name="credentials-xml"></a>credentials.xml